navipartner/npcore-partners/Documentation/public/wms/explanation/cs-uis.md

 # Capture service UIs

-The Capture Service User Interface (CS UI) is defining the user interface on mobile device.
+The Capture Service user interface (CS UI) setup section is used for defining the user interface on mobile devices.

 There should be one **Start UI** for the company.
 Generally its the LOGIN UI.

-There are mainly 3 types of UIS
+There are mainly 3 types of UIs:

 1. Menus (type Selection List).
     Used to create menu